Bakers

 The first of these is William Bunn who was one of R D Day’s account customers.
 (There was also a village fishmonger called William Fish – but that’s all we know!)

-Between November 1886 and April 1888 the Ledger tells us William Bunn bought about 2 tons of flour from R D Day.
+Between November 1886 and April 1888, the Ledger tells us William Bunn bought about two tons of flour from R D Day.

 The ledger describes most of this being delivered in 10 stone sacks – about 140lbs to the sack.
 By our estimates, that is enough flour to bake about 100 loaves per week.